junxit/us-congress-bills-114/bill.md

 ## § 4.
 Duties of the Commission

-- **(a)** *Study of data* The Commission shall conduct a comprehensive study of the data inventory, data infrastructure, and statistical protocols related to Federal policymaking and the statistical and programmatic agencies responsible for maintaining that data to—
+- **(a)** *Study of data* The Commission shall conduct a comprehensive study of the data inventory, data infrastructure, and statistical protocols related to Federal policymaking and the agencies responsible for maintaining that data to—
   - **(1)** determine the optimal arrangement for which administrative data on Federal programs and tax expenditures and related data series may be integrated and made available to facilitate program evaluation, continuous improvement, policy-relevant research, and cost-benefit analyses by qualified researchers and institutions;
   - **(2)** make recommendations on how data infrastructure and protocols should be modified to best fulfill the objectives identified in paragraph (1); and
   - **(3)** make recommendations on how best to incorporate outcomes measurement, institutionalize randomized controlled trials, and rigorous impact analysis into program design.
-- **(b)** *Clearinghouse* In undertaking the study required by subsection (a), the Commission shall consider if and how to create a clearinghouse for program and survey data, which shall include evaluation of—
+- **(b)** *Clearinghouse* In undertaking the study required by subsection (a), the Commission shall consider whether a clearinghouse for program and survey data should be established and how to create such a clearinghouse.
+The Commission shall evaluate—
-  - **(1)** what administrative data that are relevant for program evaluation and Federal policy-making should be included in a potential clearinghouse;
+  - **(1)** what administrative data are relevant for program evaluation and Federal policy-making and should be included in a potential clearinghouse;
   - **(2)** which survey data the administrative data identified in paragraph (1) may be linked to, in addition to linkages across administrative data series;
   - **(3)** what are the legal and administrative barriers to including or linking these data series;
   - **(4)** what data-sharing infrastructure should be used to facilitate data merging and access for research purposes;
   - **(5)** how a clearinghouse could be self-funded;
-  - **(6)** which types of qualified researchers, officials, and institutions should have access to data;
+  - **(6)** which types of researchers, officials, and institutions should have access to data and what their qualifications should be;
   - **(7)** what limitations should be placed on the use of data provided;
   - **(8)** how to protect information and ensure individual privacy and confidentiality;
-  - **(9)** how the data and results of research can be used to inform program administrators and policymakers to improve program design; and
+  - **(9)** how data and results of research can be used to inform program administrators and policymakers to improve program design; and
   - **(10)** what incentives may facilitate interagency sharing of information to improve programmatic effectiveness and enhance data accuracy and comprehensiveness.
-- **(c)** *Report* Upon the affirmative vote of at least three-quarters of the members of the Commission, the Commission shall submit to the President and Congress a detailed statement of its findings and conclusions as a result of the study required by subsection (a), together with its recommendations for such legislation or administrative actions as the Commission considers appropriate in light of the results of the study.
+- **(c)** *Report* Upon the affirmative vote of at least three-quarters of the members of the Commission, the Commission shall submit to the President and Congress a detailed statement of its findings and conclusions as a result of the activities required by subsections (a) and (b), together with its recommendations for such legislation or administrative actions as the Commission considers appropriate in light of the results of the study.
 - **(d)** *Deadline* The report under subsection (c) shall be submitted not later than the date that is 15 months after the date a majority of the members of the Commission are appointed pursuant to section 3.
 - **(e)** *Definition* In this section, the term “administrative data” means data—
   - **(1)** held by an agency or a contractor or grantee of an agency (including a State or unit of local government); and